 For more details about Special Tourist Visa extension check How to Extend Special Tourist Visa.

 Cost of Special Tourist Visa (STV)

 The issuance of Thailand Special Tourist Visa will cost 2,000 THB (about 64 USD).
-Every additional 90-day extension should cost the same.
+Every additional 90-day extension cost 1,900 THB.

 However, it won't be your only cost of visa application.
-This fee does not include the flight ticket, 15 days ASQ/ALQ quarantine accommodation nor accommodation after the 15 days quarantine, medical and travel Insurance.
+This fee does not include the flight ticket, quarantine accommodation nor accommodation after quarantine, medical and travel Insurance.

 Effective date of Special Tourist Visa (STV)

-The special tourist visa scheme was published officially in the Royal Thai Government Gazette on 29 September 2020 and is effective for arrivals from 1 October 2020 until 30 September 2021.
+The special tourist visa scheme was published officially in the Royal Thai Government Gazette on 29 September 2020 and is effective for arrivals from 1 October 2020.